How to Become a Certified Translator in UAE

 Why the Certification Matters

 The legal translation profession carries significant responsibility.
 A mistranslated clause in a contract could affect case outcomes.
 An inaccurate visa document translation could delay immigration applications.
-The MOJ certification system ensures that people holding themselves out as legal translators have demonstrated competence and understand their professional obligations.
+The MOJ certification system verifies that people holding themselves out as legal translators have demonstrated competence and understand their professional obligations.

 For translators, certification opens the door to higher-value work.
 Legal translation commands premium rates compared to general translation because of the specialized knowledge required and the legal responsibility translators assume.
 The certification creates a barrier to entry that protects qualified professionals from low-cost competition.